 A study3 by Aagaard, K. et al; (2014) took this finding further.
 It looked at tissue samples from 320 placentas and identified that there were microbes present.
 Interestingly, they found a specific bacteria called Fusobacterium nucleatum, which is normally found in the mouth.
 Aagaard suggests the possible explanation for how a bacteria that usually lives in the mouth, would be found in the womb and placenta could be taken from an earlier animal study.
 This study identified that this specific oral microbe was able to adjust the structure of the host's (our) blood vessels’ to allow for its movement through the blood system.
 This may also be why cases of gingivitis are considered risk factors for pregnancy complications.

-The implications for the existence of bacteria in the amniotic fluid is not yet fully understood, but it is obvious that a pathogenic infection so close to a developing foetus would clearly not be a good thing!
+The implications for the existence of bacteria in the amniotic fluid is not yet fully understood, but a pathogenic infection so close to a developing foetus would clearly not be a good thing!

 In order to understand if the bacterial populations found in the amniotic fluid can be manipulated with oral supplementation of probiotics a further study4 by Rautava et al (2012) looked at 43 mother-infant pairs (of which 29 pairs completed the study).
 The participants were randomised to receive either (1) B. lactis, (2) B. lactis & L. rhamnosus GG combo, or (3) placebo for 14 days before their scheduled C-section.
 After the birth, bacteria taken from the amniotic fluid and placenta were tested against the child’s gut.
 They found that the babies all showed gene expressions in their gut that could only have resulted from exposure to the specific bacteria from the placenta and amniotic fluid that they were testing.

 This indicates two really key things: firstly that the microbial contact the baby has in the womb may impact foetal and placental immunity, and secondly that certain strains of probiotic bacteria when taken orally are able to reach the womb!
 Taking an oral probiotic supplement may therefore be able to ensure that the bacteria present in the womb are 'friendly' and health-promoting, rather than pathogenic and able to cause infection.